2 Kings 11:4–12:3

 you have done amazing things and carried out your purposes for us.

-I want to declare them and talk about them,
+I want to declare your deeds and talk about them,

 6Receiving sacrifices and offerings are not your primary concern.